Application for the Australian Music Foundation Awards

 Do I need to submit references?

 Yes.
 The names of two referees are required on the application form.
 They should both be distinguished members of the profession, such as your current or previous teacher, head of department or similar.
-The written references should be of recent date, and should be emailed by the referees to AMF Administrator Sally-Ann Shepherdson, at email@example.com before the closing date.
+The written references should date from within the same year as the application they apply to, and should be emailed by the referees to AMF Administrator Sally-Ann Shepherdson before the closing date, either typed within the body of an email, or on headed paper and signed, then attached to an email.
 References must be sent directly by the referee and NOT via the candidate, otherwise they will not be accepted.

 Is there any fee for entry?